How to give Punishment without hurting the Self Esteem of kids

 - By frequently beating them up or spanking them with belts or sticks

 - By humiliating them in front of others

-All these above ways of punishment normally hurts the child's self esteem.
+All of these above ways of punishment normally hurts the child's self esteem.
 I wonder how much it actually stops children from making the same mistakes but it definitely hurts them emotionally and mentally.
 Such punishments also give the kids some wrong messages.
-Messages like 'it's okay to hurt someone if you really get angry with him' or 'such violent act are completely justifiable'.
+Messages like 'it's okay to hurt someone if you really get angry with him' or 'such violent act is completely justifiable'.
 Such messages give kids wrong impressions and wrong teaching.
 Hence the way parents normally punish their kids are all wrongful doings on the part of the parents.

 Let's discuss how one can give punishments without hurting the self esteem of kids.

 Though they are your kids that don't mean that they become your property!
 Finally, there's definitely some difference between living things and non-living things.
 Though kids are kids, they too deserve the same respect as you do.
 Hence as parents do mistakes and learn, allow the kids too to learn from their own mistakes.
 Explain the kids what went wrong and why they shouldn't have committed such mistakes.
 Tell them the adverse effects of their mistakes and ask them to rectify it or never repeat it next time.
 Most of the mistakes committed by kids are just due to pure ignorance and once the kids understand the adverse effects of their mistakes they try not to repeat them.

 While you try and explain your kids about the mistakes that they committed, be firm and not really gentle.
 But at the same time you need not be rude and just try to be polite.
 The firmness in your tone should express your anger and the seriousness to the situations which kids can easily sense.
 But parents don't need to be rude and react in a manner which really scares the kids to death.
 Express your anger in a firm but polite manner.